-Expats can expect their adjustment to the local culture in Brazil to come slowly but surely.
-Most find that the initial honeymoon stage of living in Brazil lasts quite a while, making the later stages of culture shock more difficult.
+Expats can expect their adjustment to local culture in Brazil to come slowly but surely.
+Most find that the initial honeymoon stage of living in Brazil lasts quite a while, and the later stages of culture shock are more difficult.

-Brazilian locals are incredibly welcoming and friendly, and expats who have a positive attitude and are keen to learn about the local culture will have a smoother transition into life in Brazil.
+Brazilian locals are incredibly welcoming and friendly.
+Expats who have a positive attitude and are eager to learn about the local culture will have a smoother transition into life in Brazil.

 Meeting and greeting in Brazil

-Expats should be prepared for lots of physical contact in Brazil.
-Brazilians will often greet with a kiss or a hug.
-It is also common for both men and women to either pat someone on the shoulder or place their hand on one's hand or arm to make a point.
-Even in crowds, Brazilians maintain much less physical distance than expats from Europe and North America normally find comfortable.
+Be prepared for lots of physical contact, especially when greeting in Brazil.
+Brazilians will often greet each other with a kiss or a hug.
+It’s also common for both men and women to either pat someone on the shoulder or place their hand on their hand or arm to make a point.
+Even in crowds, Brazilians maintain much less physical distance than expats from Europe or North America might find comfortable.

 Brazilians are very appearance-conscious.
-As such, expats may be on the receiving end of what seems like overly forward or brutally honest comments about topics such as their health, weight and even hairstyle.
-This shouldn't be taken personally.
+As such, you may be on the receiving end of what seems like overly forward or brutally honest comments about your health, weight, or hairstyle.
+Don’t take this personally.

-Expats in Brazil can generally afford to live comfortably.
+Expats can generally afford to live comfortably in Brazil.
 Domestic help is easily obtained, and overseas and regional trips are the norm.
-Private healthcare is easily accessible for expats, as are private schools.
-That said, this is not the case for a large percentage of Brazil’s population.
+For high earners, private healthcare is easily accessible, as are private schools.

 Language barrier in Brazil